 Chicago HVAC Authority

-The Chicago HVAC Systems Directory is a structured reference index of heating, ventilation, and air conditioning professionals, contractors, and service providers operating within Chicago's municipal boundaries and the broader Cook County service corridor.
-The directory applies classification standards drawn from Illinois state licensing requirements, Chicago Municipal Code provisions, and industry credentialing frameworks maintained by bodies such as NACI and ACCA.
+The Chicago HVAC Systems Provider Network is a structured reference index of heating, ventilation, and air conditioning professionals, contractors, and service providers operating within Chicago's municipal boundaries and the broader Cook County service corridor.
+The provider network applies classification standards drawn from Illinois state licensing requirements, Chicago Municipal Code provisions, and industry credentialing frameworks maintained by bodies such as NACI and ACCA.
 Its scope encompasses residential, commercial, multifamily, and specialized building categories — each subject to distinct regulatory and technical requirements under Chicago's climate and construction environment.

 Geographic Coverage